 The benefit of a podcast can include that it draws attention to your blog and your business, from people who may not usually find you.
 If you blog for income, then the more traffic to your blog, the better and a podcast show will not only help you in the search engines, but help you keep people on your site for longer.

 Create incentives to drive traffic to your blog when you are recording your show:

 - Have product giveaways

 - Give out discount coupon codes

 - Promote special freebies (for your podcast listeners)

 Once you’ve decided on what you are going to use to drive traffic back to your blog, the next step is to incorporate it into your show.
 Always mention your product in your podcast, at the beginning and at the end of each show.
 You might like to say something like – “This podcast is sponsored by xxxx blog, at www.xxxx.com stop by and subscribe”.
 You can giveaway a product on your podcast and send the listeners to an exclusive download page.
 Your show may be dedicated to your product, so every now and then it would be good to invite power-users onto the show so they can share.
 This can then be transcribed and partially shared on your blog – giving your power-user twice the exposure.

 Now you’ve thought and made note on all the above, it’s time to create your podcast strategy.
 It doesn’t have to be a huge document, but a strong outline of where you are and where you are going with your podcast show.

-Good luck and please share your strategy tips in the comments
+Good luck and please share your podcast marketing strategy tips in the comments